 Who should get an older MacBook Air?

 The MacBook Air is also a great option, and it has traditionally led our list of the best MacBooks for students.
-These machines are typically lighter than MacBook Pro models and offer fewer features that probably won't mean much to non-creatives.
-It may prove challenging to use, however, for those students who work with high-end scientific, engineering, or content creation applications.
-But most students studying business administration, early childhood education, or English literature should get everything they need from a MacBook Air.
+These machines are slimmer and lighter than MacBook Pro models so they're easy to pop into a backpack and go.
+It may prove challenging to use, however, for those students who work with high-end engineering, coding, or content creation applications.
+But most students studying liberal arts, science, health care, and business should get everything they need from a MacBook Air.